Ricky Tomlinson: Politics

-In his late 20s, Tomlinson was attracted to right-wing politics and, by his own account, was a member of the National Front for a period after Enoch Powell's April 1968 "Rivers of Blood" speech.
-In the early 1970s, Tomlinson's political views shifted to the left.
-He was affected by the book The Ragged-Trousered Philanthropists, which was given to him by the governor of the prison in which he was being held.
+In his late 20s, Tomlinson was attracted to right-wing politics and was a member of the National Front for a period after Enoch Powell's April 1968 "Rivers of Blood" speech.
+In the early 1970s, his political views shifted radically to the left; he was affected by the book The Ragged-Trousered Philanthropists, which was given to him by the governor of the prison in which he was being held at the time.

-In 1972, he joined the flying pickets in a building workers' dispute in Shrewsbury.
-Following allegations of violence during this protest, in 1973 Tomlinson was charged with "conspiracy to intimidate" as one of the Shrewsbury Two.
+In 1972, Tomlinson joined the flying pickets in a building workers' dispute in Shrewsbury.
+Following allegations of violence during this protest, Tomlinson was charged with "conspiracy to intimidate" as one of the Shrewsbury Two in 1973.
 Despite pleading his innocence at Shrewsbury Crown Court, he was found guilty and sentenced to two years in prison, alongside fellow picket Des Warren.
 After his release in 1975, he disrupted the TUC conference by shouting from the wings after he had been prevented from speaking on the stage.
 In 2012, Tomlinson and others sought to have the convictions overturned by the Criminal Cases Review Commission (CCRC).
-In 2013 a paper petition was launched, alongside the existing e-petition, for an Early Day Motion by MP John McDonnell to be brought.
-In July 2013, at the Durham Miners' Gala, he again campaigned against the convictions.
-In May 2020 it was announced that the CCRC had referred a number of convictions relating to the Shrewsbury dispute, including Tomlinson's, to the Court of Appeal which subsequently overturned the convictions in March 2021.
+In 2013, a paper petition was launched alongside the existing online petition for an Early Day Motion by MP John McDonnell to be brought.
+In July, at the Durham Miners' Gala, he again campaigned against the convictions.
+In May 2020, it was announced that the CCRC had referred a number of convictions relating to the Shrewsbury dispute, including Tomlinson's, to the Court of Appeal. which subsequently overturned the convictions in March 2021.

 Tomlinson is a close friend of Arthur Scargill and often appears on party political broadcasts for Scargill's Socialist Labour Party, most recently for the 2009 European Parliament elections.
-He is a long-time member of the Socialist Labour Party, and is the party's most prominent celebrity supporter since its formation in 1996.
+He is a long-time member of the Socialist Labour Party and has been the party's most prominent celebrity supporter since its formation in 1996.
 He has also expressed support for the Campaign for a New Workers' Party.
-A public meeting was hosted by the CNWP in Liverpool on Monday 12 February 2007, which Tomlinson addressed alongside Tommy Sheridan and Tony Mulhearn in which he used the slogan: "New Labour My Arse".
+A public meeting was hosted by the CNWP in Liverpool on 12 February 2007, featuring Tomlinson alongside Tommy Sheridan and Tony Mulhearn.
+During the meeting, Tomlinson used the slogan "New Labour My Arse".